Skip to main content

 Lab worker pours a water sample into a sterile bacteria bottle

-Learn about Monroe County well water quality at this free educational opportunity, open to the public.
+Learn about Green County well water quality at this free educational opportunity, open to the public.

 The program will last about an hour and cover the following topics: